scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 #### AS numbers

-The text representation of SCION AS numbers is similar to IPv6 (see {{RFC5952}}) but not identical.
-It MUST be as follows:
+The text representation of SCION AS numbers MUST be as follows:

 - Using big-endian hexadecimal notation in 3 groups of 4, in the range `0:0:0` to `ffff:ffff:ffff`.
 - Leading zeros are omitted.